Creating & Performing a Production Run

 The user(s) this production run associated to.
 Select from your list of users in the drop-down menu.

-The batch code for this batch.
-Will be auto generated based on your settings.
+The code for this batch, which will be automatically generated based on your settings.

 Best Before

 The expiry date for this batch.
-Clicking this field will bring up a calendar where you can select the month, year and day.
-Will be pre-filled based on the production date and production settings for the product.
-Press the X to remove.
+Clicking this field will open a calendar where you can select the day, month, and year.
+It will be pre-filled based on the production date and the product’s production settings.
+Click the X to remove the date.

 Batch Qty